JFields426/METR-5433-Final-Project-Code/README.md

 8. composite.py - Calculates composite difference between blocked and non-blocked days and plots the resulting maps for each lag.
 Additionally, it creates a list of days considered blocked an non-blocked for each lag (this is important for significance testing).

 9. bootstrap.py - Tests significance of the composite differences using bootstrapping.
 Plots sample PDF histogram for a random point to visualize significance.
 Plots composite difference maps for each lag with stippling for stastistically significant points.

+If you have any questions, please contact Jacob Fields at jacobfields@ou.edu